Looking for the best grammar checker to use in 2020?

-I’ve used After the Deadline on and off for years for checking blog posts.
+I’ve used After the Deadline on and off for years as a english grammar checker for checking blog posts.

-Alternatively, you can install a free browser plugin for Chrome.
+- You can install this as a free grammar checker browser plugin for Chrome and Firefox.

 If you’re a blogger, I recommend using After the Deadline to check your posts before you hit publish via the WordPress plugin.

 However, I had trouble getting the Chrome plugin to work properly while writing this review and preferred the Grammarly plugin for checking my writing outside of WordPress.